finos/community/governance/Software-Projects/EasyCLA.md

-# OpenJS Foundation CLA
+# FINOS CLA

 The FINOS IP policy specifies that projects should adopt the FINOS CLA.
-FINOS Board of Directors has adopted [Individual](https://individual-cla.openjsf.org) and [Corporate](https://corporate-cla.openjsf.org) CLA derived from the commonly used Apache-style CLA template.
+FINOS Board of Directors has adopted Individual and Corporate CLA derived from the commonly used Apache-style CLA template.

 FINOS uses [EasyCLA](https://lfcla.com) to ensure that all contributors have signed the appropriate documents when contributing to a project which requires a CLA.
 This tool was created and is maintained by the Linux Foundation, and has a number of features designed to support our open source project communities: